Tuesday, April 8, 2014

 • 1 tablespoon mayo - okay to use more, or less, to taste.

 • Dried seaweed - optional.
-I used pre-cut (about 2 by 4 inch) dried seaweed snacks.
+I used pre-cut (about 2 by 4 inches) dried seaweed snacks.
 Okay to use any size really, just cut them to size with scissors.

 Directions